 - DreamHost offers very resource-rich plans and very speedy performance.
 Plus, it’s taking quite strong measures to be more environment-friendly.

-- HostPapa provides green web hosting for small businesses.
+- HostPapa is a green web host great for small businesses.
 The plans are very generous and you can choose from multiple server locations.

-- SiteGround is a premium hosting solution that uses 100% renewable energy for its server infrastructure.
+- SiteGround is a premium hosting solution that uses 100% renewable power for its server infrastructure.

 - InMotion Hosting is mainly a business-oriented host packed with security measures.

 What to look out for when choosing green web hosting?